Yasmineatoui/Yasmineatoui/README.md

 - 👋 Hi, I’m @Yasmineatoui
 - 👀 I’m interested in design
-- 🌱 I’m currently learning product management
+- 🌱 I’m currently a product Manager
 - 💞️ I’m looking to collaborate on AI for dermocosmetic product
 - 📫 How to reach me yasatoui@gmail.com